-Registering for the GACE Basic Skills Assessment
+Registering and preparing for the GACE Program Admission Assessment (formerly GACE Basic Skills Assessment)

-How to Exempt Basic Skills Testing
+How to Exempt the GACE Program Admission Assessment (formerly GACE Basic Skills Assessment)

-Basic skills testing may be exempted if high enough scores are obtained on the SAT, ACT or GRE.
+Program admission testing may be exempted if high enough scores are obtained on the SAT, ACT or GRE.
 Exemptions scores are as follows:

 - SAT exemptions: minimum combined critical reading/verbal and mathematics score of 1000